officialsnuzi/snuzi-ext/README.md

-1 Extract the ZIP file Download and extract the specra-ext.zip file to a folder on your computer.
+1 Extract the ZIP file Download and extract the snuzi-ext.zip file to a folder on your computer.
 Remember this location as you'll need it in the next step.

 2 Open Chrome Extensions Open Google Chrome and navigate to: